 Reuse-Old is New Again

-Last week I discussed the 4 Basic Steps to Social Media Setup.
-I stressed Define, Debate, Revise, Repeat.
-Steve has discussed using your FAQ’s as a jumping off point for blog posts; I agree it is a great start.
+Using your FAQ’s as a jumping off point for blog posts is a great start.
 Recycling existing content is a great way to step into social media.
 Look at your old brochures/catalogs as a source of inspiration for social media posts.
 A “Can you believe we did that?” or “See How We Have Evolved/Changed” can bring loads of content and comments to your site.
 Never underestimate the power of nostalgia.

 Reduce Clutter-Write a New Headline